I work as a Principal Economist at CyberCube and as a PostDoctoral Scholar and Lecturer at UC, Berkeley.

-My research interests are Empirical Macroeconomics, Household Finance and Applied Econometrics.
+My research interests are Macroeconomics, Household Finance and Applied Econometrics.

 Please see my Resume for contact information.

-Precautionary Borrowing and the Credit Card Debt Puzzle, with Jeppe Druedahl.
-(Revise & resubmit at Quantitative Economics) Revised version
+Precautionary Borrowing and the Credit Card Debt Puzzle, with Jeppe Druedahl (University of Copenhagen).
+Quantitative Economics, Volume 9, Issue 2 (July 2018).

-Expenditure Switching and Welfare Implications, with Leslie Sheng Shen.
-(Paper Coming)
+Expenditure Switching and Welfare Implications, with Leslie Sheng Shen (UC, Berkeley).
+Draft Available Upon Request.

 This paper quantifies and evaluates a new channel by which consumers smooth consumption in response to income shocks-the quality channel of consumption reallocation.
 Using detailed micro-level panel data on household expenditures, we decompose households’ consumption behaviour into a quality and a quantity component.
 In the face of local unemployment fluctuations we find considerable heterogeneity in the degree of consumption reallocation on both margins across income groups.
 Middle-income and high-income households adjust their consumption by both consuming cheaper goods as well as fewer goods when unemployment increases.
 In contrast, the low-income households do not adjustment their quality margin.
 Furthermore, we provide evidence suggesting that the low-income households already purchase the lowest quality products available in the stores in which they shop.
 This suggests the low-income households are constrained in their ability to downgrade on the quality margin of consumption when hit by negative income shocks.